 Ideally, that’s what evaluations should show over time, growth.

 Your evaluation will be smoother for everyone if they know what to expect.
 Once you have your scheduled evaluation times, make a plan.

 Even if you are not required to, it’s a good idea for you to give your lesson plan to your evaluator.
 Think of it like a program for a play.
 It gives them some context on what you’re going for and what they can expect.

-If you don’t often write out your lesson plans, here’s an EEI template to use.
+If you don’t often write out your lesson plans, here’s a free EEI template to use.
 That should help you marshal your magic ways into words.

 Additionally, it’s a good idea to print any materials that you will be using.
 That way you have a copy available for your evaluator.
 They can better follow along with what you are doing and see that you have an eye for quality materials.